Farm visits – the great outdoor classroom

 Using the great outdoors as a classroom is a fantastic way to inspire young people.
 By mixing fun with learning, a trip to a farm can be an incredibly exciting and motivating experience for children.

 Farm visits form part of Natural England’s One Million Children Outdoors programme, which aims to introduce one million school-age children to the natural environment.

-Uncleby Education Centre was visited by HRH The Prince of Wales and HRH the Duchess of Cornwall in July 2013.
+Uncleby Barn was visited by HRH The Prince of Wales and HRH the Duchess of Cornwall in July 2013.
 The centre is a brand new facility offering stimulating outdoors learning to school children.

 What is involved?